-Avalonia vs .NET MAUI
+Avalonia vs MAUI

 Avalonia apps gain performance, reach and design consistency beyond MAUI's abstraction layer